Tuscaloosa, Alabama: Government

 Tuscaloosa has a strong-mayor variant mayor-council form of government, led by a mayor and a seven-member city council.
 The mayor and council members are elected concurrently for four-year terms.
 The mayor is elected by the city at-large while council members are elected to single-member districts.
-Neither the mayor nor the members of the city council is term-limited.
+Neither the mayor nor the members of the city council are term-limited.
 All elected offices are nonpartisan.
-Elections take place in years following presidential election years, with run-off elections taking place six weeks later if necessary.
+Elections take place in years following presidential election years, with runoff elections taking place six weeks later if necessary.
 Terms begin immediately after election.
 The most recent municipal elections were held in 2021.

 The mayor is the chief executive and administrative officer of the city.
 His main duty is to oversee the day-to-day operation of city departments pursuant to executing policy enacted by the city council or, in the absence of any council policy, his own discretion.
 His other duties include preparing an operating budget each year for approval by the city council and acting as ambassador of the city.
 The mayor also presides over city council meetings but votes only in case of ties.
 The current mayor of Tuscaloosa is Walter Maddox, who was elected to office in September 2005.